South Pacific Airlines of New Zealand: Pan Pacific airline

-SPANZ was going to be part of Reginald Ansett's dream of operating a Pan-Pacific airline using the help of US carrier Braniff Airlines in which he had holdings.
+SPANZ was going to be part of Reg Ansett's dream of operating a Pan-Pacific airline using the help of US carrier Braniff Airlines in which he had holdings.
 During the SPANZ era, it as well as Ansett-ANA and Braniff all shared the same style of livery in anticipation of this.

 In the era of heavy global regulation of air routes, this plan was not to eventuate.
 It was only realised when the Virgin Group expanded into Australasia with Virgin Blue in 2001 and NZ subsidiary Pacific Blue Airlines in 2004.
 This airline then created a seamless service in the Pacific with the creation of V Australia in 2009.